|

 fireman -- A team's closer or late-inning relief pitcher

-gopher ball -- A pitch hit for a home run, as in "go for"
+gopher ball -- A pitch hit for a home run, as in go fer (coined by Lefty Gomez)

 hill -- Pitcher's mound